A patient's medical information, problems, medications, allergies, and tobacco use (optional) are summarized in the medical area.

 - Service Notes: Enter useful information that is learned through discussions with patients, such as hobbies, employment, whether they need a blanket or pillow, nervous behavior, whether they are on a strict budget, whether they have to drive a long way to get to the office, etc. Shows in the Chart module medical area.

 Problems: Maintain a list of a patient's active and inactive problems.
-See Patient Problems.
+See Problems.

 Medications: Maintain a list of the patient's current and discontinued medications.
-See Patient Medications.
+See Medications.

 Allergies: Maintain a list of the patient's current and inactive allergies.
-See Patient Allergies.
+See Allergies.

 Family Health History: Document the health history of a patient's family members.
 This tab is only visible if EHR is turned on.
 See Family Health History.

 Tobacco Use: Assess patient smoking status, tobacco use, and document interventions.
 This tab is only visible if EHR is turned on.
-See Tobacco Use and Interventions.
+See EHR Tobacco.